 You will be in the “regular registration” period fee.
 Please take advantage of this because on August 1, 2017, the cost of classes will be increased as we enter our “late registration” period.

 OTA is happy to arrange something with you.
 Please contact Eva Goldstein-Meola at email@example.com prior to registering and speak with her.

 When you register for a class, you prevent other families from taking a seat; therefore, we must have this policy.
 Registration means commitment.
 The policy is stated below.

 If a student must withdraw from a course before June 1, 2017 AND the class is full with a wait list for the class AND your child’s seat can be filled by a student on the waiting list, any tuition paid will be refunded, less an administration (processing) fee of $100.00.
 If the seat cannot be filled, or the withdrawal is made on (or after) June 1, 2017, the parent is responsible for the entire tuition amount due, and no refund will be issued.

-High speed internet and a functioning computer installed with Microsoft products will create a strong foundation for your student’s participation.
+High speed internet will create a strong foundation for your student’s participation.
 Students with dial-up access or without processing software often struggle in online classes.

 Students should purchase a headset/microphone combo so that they can participate in class discussion.
 These can be purchased for around $15.

 Each class will also require the purchase of various books, which are listed on the syllabus that you can download from the Class Descriptions page.
 Because reading comprehension is a critical component of skill development, we do not recommend using an e-reader for any of the work.
 Studies have shown that such tools/technologies decreases student learning.
 Additionally, often certain passages or components of a book used by the teacher may not be present in other editions of a book.
 For this reason, we encourage you to obtain the exact resources required.
 Most of the can be found via Amazon.